 “I did not realize how stuck in my ways I was until I was forced to think about teams differently.
 We are moving faster at putting the right people together and achieving greater results.
 We are no longer bound by the walls of the office building.”

-This leader clearly demonstrated that he could move from a fixed mindset to a growth mindset, that his thinking did not have to remain static.
+This leader clearly demonstrated that he could move from a fixed mindset to a growth mindset and that his thinking did not have to remain static.
 In Carol Dweck’s book Mindset: The New Psychology of Success, she explores the power of our beliefs.

 If you believe that your qualities are unchangeable, fixed, like “This is the way it has worked best in the past so this is the only way to do it going forward.”, you will want to prove yourself correct over and over again rather than try to learn from your mistakes.